 - Reporting of site conditions with attention paid to stability of stream banks, in-stream structures and project specific goals as they relate to stream functionality.
-This would be satisfied with visual inspections, surveying or a combination of the two. - Project specific goals may be, but are not limited to: - Minimal to no aggradation or degredation of the stream bed.
+This we ould be satisfied with a visual inspections, simple surveying or a combination of the two. - o Project specific goals may be, but are not limited to: - Minimal to no aggradation or degredation of the stream bed.
 Pebble counts would be required to verify. - Reduce erosion/bank stabilization.
 A completed BEHI survey comparing erosion rates from preconstruction to current year, and cross-section surveys would be required. - Create or enhance Riparian vegetation.
 Completion of an appropriate vegetative sampling program would be required. - Improve water Chemistry.
 Simple water quality testing required. - Habitat improvement: Rapid Habitat assessments or any appropriate "inventory". - Improve Macroinvertebrate population and species composition.
 Benthic surveys. - Restore proper Dimension, pattern and profile.
-Full stream survey and classification - If the project is found to be deficient, corrective measures should be recommended that will allow any credit to be retained.
+Full stream survey and classification - If the project appears to be unstable, or there is an area of concern, an appropriate survey should be conducted to determine the site functionality.
+This would be accomplished through BEHI or resurvey of cross-sections and longitudinal profile. - If the project is found to be deficient, corrective measures should be recommended that will allow any credit to be retained.

 WVCA is committed to leading the verification process after the contract and permitting limits have expired.
 A WVCA stream technician will coordinate with NRCS, TU, WVCA and all other applicable partners to ensure stream restoration projects have been entered into the West Virginia Department of Agriculture's BMP database with all construction specifics.
-The representative will then develop an inspection schedule and coordinate with the respective lead construction agency on the project to carry out the accepted verification protocol on a rotating 5-year cycle ensuring all projects are still functioning as designed.
+The representative will then develop an inspection schedule and coordinate with the respective lead construction agency on the project to carry out the accepted verification protocol on a rotating 5 year cycle ensuring all projects are still functioning as designed.